Stderr and Stdout: Understanding Logs and Output

 and stderr

-in a multi-threaded or multi-process environment, the output may become interleaved or chaotic, as outputs from different threads or processes may interfere with each other when written to the terminal or file.
-One way to solve this problem is to create independent output files for each thread or process, or to use thread locks or process synchronization mechanisms (such as multiprocessing.Lock
+in multithreaded or multiprocess environments, output may interleave or become chaotic because output from different threads or processes may interfere with each other when writing to a terminal or file.
+One way to solve this problem is to create separate output files for each thread or process, or use thread locks (thread locks) or process synchronization mechanisms (such as multiprocessing.Lock

 ) to synchronize access to stdout